 \section{Introduction}

-Semantic object segmentation from natural images is known to perform well with deep neural networks but these require a large quantity of pixel-level annotations.
-Obtaining a sufficient quantity of annotations is difficult and sometimes impractical; on the other hand, unlabeled or weakly categorized data is easier to obtain.
-This motivates the need for weakly or semi-supervised models, to leverage unlabeled or weakly labeled data.
+The segmentation of pathological anomalies in medical images can be performed efficiently with deep neural networks, but these require a large quantity of pixel-level annotations.
+Obtaining a sufficient quantity of annotations is difficult, costly, and sometimes impractical; on the other hand, unlabeled or weakly annotated data is easier to obtain.
+This weakly annotated data can be used to improve the performance of a semi-supervised segmentation model.
+Specifically, we target the scenario of medical images acquired for oncology purposes, where two image sets are available: \textit{(i)} those that are diagnosed as healthy and \textit{(ii)} those that are diagnosed as pathological but for which only some of the pathological images have pixel-level annotations.
+We use this weak image-level annotation to extend the training of the segmentation model to images that lack pixel-level annotations.

-Many works have explored the use of generative adversarial networks (GANs) to improve semantic segmentation of medical images.
-However, while these methods make better use of the training data by either improving the training objective \cite{kohl2017adversarial, dai2017scan, xue2018segan, moeskops2017adversarial, son2017retinal, zhu2016adversarial, yang2017automatic, rezaei2018whole, li2017brain} or performing data augmentation within the training set \cite{guibas2017synthetic, mok2018learning, izadi2018generative}, they do not augment the training set to better cover the variations in the data population.
-On the other hand, some works have explored unsupervised anomaly localization using autoencoding \cite{baur2018deep} or GANs \cite{schlegl2017unsupervised, chen2018unsupervised} to learn a generative model of healthy cases.
-Another GAN based approach is to train an error model that could be used for updates on unlabeled data \cite{zhang2017deep}.
-These approaches are approximate and do not make full use of available weak labels (healthy and sick domain labels).
-Making better use of available data, some recent approaches relied on image-to-image translation between sick and healthy cases \cite{baumgartner2017visual, andermatt2018pathology} but these were unsupervised and either approximate or not validated against baselines or on multiple tasks.
+The use of generative adversarial networks (GANs) has been explored to improve the semantic segmentation of medical images.
+Most of these improve segmentation with the addition of an adversarial objective ~\cite{kohl2017adversarial,dai2017scan,xue2018segan,moeskops2017adversarial,son2017retinal,zhu2016adversarial,yang2017automatic,rezaei2018whole,li2017brain}.
+Others perform data augmentation within the training set \cite{guibas2017synthetic,mok2018learning,izadi2018generative}; however, they do not augment the training set beyond annotated examples.
+On the other hand, some works have explored unsupervised anomaly localization using autoencoding \cite{baur2018deep} or GANs \cite{schlegl2017unsupervised,chen2018unsupervised} to learn a generative model of healthy cases.
+Another GAN-based approach is to train an error model that could be used for updates on unlabeled data \cite{zhang2017deep}.
+However, these approaches are approximate and do not make full use of available weak labels (healthy and diseased domain labels).
+Making better use of available data, some recent approaches relied on image-to-image translation between diseased and healthy cases \cite{baumgartner2017visual,andermatt2018pathology} but these were unsupervised and either approximate or not validated against baselines or on multiple tasks.